 We compare the results from the $\Gamma_\mathrm{th}$ simulation, the effPTlow simulation and the effPThigh simulation in Fig.~\ref{fig:Weihpp} with green, purple and orange lines, respectively.

-In Fig.~\ref{fig:WeihppRhomax} we plot the evolution of the maximum rest-mass density $\rho_\mathrm{max}$.
+In the lower panel of Fig.~\ref{fig:WeihppRhomax} we plot the evolution of the maximum rest-mass density $\rho_\mathrm{max}$.
 Using the $\Gamma_\mathrm{th}$ framework we observe a similar trend of $\rho_\mathrm{max}$ as the authors of Ref.~\cite{Weih2019}.
-About 3 milliseconds after the initial bounce a delayed phase transition takes place in the merger remnant indicated by the strong increase in $\rho_\mathrm{max}$.
+About three milliseconds after the initial bounce a delayed phase transition takes place in the merger remnant indicated by the strong increase in $\rho_\mathrm{max}$.

-When using the effPThigh boundaries we see a similar behaviour, however here the transition into the quark matter phase occurs on a shorter timescale and the maximum densities after the phase transition have increased.
+When using the effPThigh boundaries we see a similar behavior, however here the transition into the quark matter phase occurs on a shorter timescale and the maximum densities after the phase transition have increased.

-If we employ our effPT procedure with the effPTlow phase boundaries we observe a different behaviour.
+If we employ our effPT procedure with the effPTlow phase boundaries we observe a different behavior.
 Now matter enters the pure quark phase directly on the second bounce after the merger.
 The maximum densities are also larger than in the two aforementioned frameworks.
 This is somewhat similar to our observations in Fig.~\ref{fig:rhomaxs}.